Connect these dots to create the job description of the 21st century editor:

 * Alan Mutter posted earlier this month on the brain drain afflicting journalism; it’s a self-inflicted ailment:

-But the young net natives, for the most part, rank too low in the organizations that employ them to be invited to the pivotal discussions determining the stratgeic initiatives that could help their employers sustain their franchises.“In most organizations, the people with the most online experience have the least political capital,†said one mid-level online editor at a newspaper.
-“It seems like the pace of change inside media is slowing, tied up in politics and lack of expertise in managing technical projects – while the pace of change is continuing apace outside our windows.â€
+“In most organizations, the people with the most online experience have the least political capital,” said one mid-level online editor at a newspaper.
+“It seems like the pace of change inside media is slowing, tied up in politics and lack of expertise in managing technical projects – while the pace of change is continuing apace outside our windows.”

 Members of the wired generation say the process, bureaucracy and caution common to most media companies steals spontaneity and edginess away from ideas that could be appealing to their peers. . . .

-“I don’t understand or like the media,†said the online newspaper editor who’s planning his exit.
+“I don’t understand or like the media,” said the online newspaper editor who’s planning his exit.
 “Blogging has shown me that I don’t really need the guys that own the presses anymore.
-I’ll probably stay in journalism, but I can’t wait to get out of the media.â€
+I’ll probably stay in journalism, but I can’t wait to get out of the media.”

 * I found this whiny, territorial, ass-covering, protecting-the-priesthood, preservation-instead-of-innovation faux report from the UK’s National Union of Journalists to be particularly disturbing as they complained about things that are not done their way in various unnamed journalistic institutions trying to go online:

-- A chapel at a Newsquest title in north of England told the commission that “stories are going online unsubbed†directly from a newsdesk.
+– A chapel at a Newsquest title in north of England told the commission that “stories are going online unsubbed” directly from a newsdesk.

 - In some publications, “there are no experienced journalists working on the websites and copy is handled by web technicians“.

-- The ease of copying and pasting leads to journalists under time pressure to “simply lump text across without proper consideration of its quality or reliabilityâ€. . . .
+– The ease of copying and pasting leads to journalists under time pressure to “simply lump text across without proper consideration of its quality or reliability”. . . .

-- Single-journalist video reporting has clear drawbacks, the report says.
-“To have to seek out information and people to interview, then interview and photograph or film them, then have to write and voice the script, is an inefficient way of working and can never produce such good results as a team.â€
+– Single-journalist video reporting has clear drawbacks, the report says.
+“To have to seek out information and people to interview, then interview and photograph or film them, then have to write and voice the script, is an inefficient way of working and can never produce such good results as a team.”

 The report stresses the need for proper video training.
-“Untrained or semi-trained writers or photographers have been turning in such poor video material and taking so long to do it that even the meanest employers appear to be taking notice,†the report says.
+“Untrained or semi-trained writers or photographers have been turning in such poor video material and taking so long to do it that even the meanest employers appear to be taking notice,” the report says.
 Several publications reported having to ease up on enthusiasm for video as reality caught up with quality expectations.
-However the report also acknowledges that “in centres where video training has be thorough, and the journalists are given proper support, work of high quality is being done.â€
+However the report also acknowledges that “in centres where video training has be thorough, and the journalists are given proper support, work of high quality is being done.”

-- Members from a regional daily told the commission: “There is real concern over lack of policy/guidelines and lines of responsibility between papers and web … things would be better if there was a dedicated video unit subject to the web team so decisions about what to cover and how could be integrated into the day’s news planâ€.
+– Members from a regional daily told the commission: “There is real concern over lack of policy/guidelines and lines of responsibility between papers and web … things would be better if there was a dedicated video unit subject to the web team so decisions about what to cover and how could be integrated into the day’s news plan”.

-- “The practice of reporters taking photographs is becoming widespread, to the detriment of the quality of images.â€
+– “The practice of reporters taking photographs is becoming widespread, to the detriment of the quality of images.”

 Oh, ferchrissakes.
 Bring back wooden type.
 How many of those kvetchers are going to be qualified to act as search or tagging editor … or survive on their own when they’re laid off?